Padina (alga)

 Padina is a genus of brown macroalgae in the family Dictyotaceae.

 Taxonomy and nomenclature

-There are currently 58 taxonomically accepted Padina species, considered to be a species rich genera showing high species diversity within the genus as shown by recent phylogenetic research and taxonomic studies.
+There was 58 taxonomically accepted Padina species, considered to be a species rich genera showing high species diversity within the genus as shown by recent phylogenetic research and taxonomic studies.

 Species identification is considered to be a challenge in the genera, using a variety of morphological and life history traits are needed to be considered however, recent studies have used molecular markers to confirm species identification in a given locality.
+World Register of Marine Species accepts 71 species (as of July 2023).